Trantracy/everyone-pizza/README.md

 # everyone-pizza
-Simple website using HTML and CSS
+Simple website using HTML and CSS and Boostrap